queltos/minesweeper-kata-dart/README.md

 # minesweeper

-minesweeper kata done in dart with no `if`'s allowed.
+minesweeper kata done in dart with no `if` allowed.